mel-cdn/aws-gcp-azure-terraform-fastapi/README.md

 - [X] Terraform deployment with GCS backend
 - [X] Setup GitHub Actions pipeline
 - [X] Automated deployment to `prod` environment
+- [ ] Update GitHub Pipeline to use OIDC instead of Keys
 - [ ] Link service to a domain name

 ### Infrastructure (AWS)